 In the beginning of Dec.
 09 we installed a new IB PVC roof in Lowell, MA.
-This roof replaced an old EPDM rubber roof which was installed by a hack roofing contractor about two years ago, and was failing miserably, due to two factors: poor roofing system design on the part of EPDM roofing, and horrible installation by the roofing contractor.
+This roof replaced an old EPDM rubber roof, which was installed by a hack roofing contractor about two years ago.
+The roof was failing miserably, due to two factors: poor roofing system design on the part of EPDM, and a horrible installation job by the contractor.
 I suspect that this contractor had almost zero knowledge about flat roofing and rubber installation.
 Before I go into the IB roof installation, I want to talk a bit about the two factors mentioned above that contributed to the roof failure.

-The roof actually consisted of two roof sections not connected to each other.
+The roof actually consisted of two sections not connected to each other.
 One smaller roof in the front of this historic home was about 100 sq. ft. in total, but its shape made using a rubber roof not feasible due to limitations / flaws of rubber roof system design.
 Another roof section was just over 300 sq. ft. and covered an enclosed porch in the rear of the house.
-This section had a low slope to it (about 2 in 12 pitch) and a hip roof design.
-The failure of both front and rear roof sections was the result of bad installation by the roofing contractor and EPDM rubber roof shrinkage, as well as seam adhesive failure.
+This section had a low slope (about 2 in 12 pitch) and a hip roof design.
+The failure of both front and rear roof sections was the result of bad installation by the roofing contractor, EPDM membrane’s shrinkage, as well as seam adhesive failure.

-Roof tear-off: To keep installation costs and land-fill waste down, while installing the roof in accordance with MA building code (which allows no more than two layers of roofing material, unless approved by structural engineer and building inspector), we removed one layer of rubber roof and the fiber board, leaving the old tin roof on the front roof, and rolled asphalt on the rear roof in place.
+To keep installation costs and landfill waste down, while installing the roof in accordance with MA building code (which allows no more than two layers of roofing material, unless approved by a structural engineer and a building inspector), we removed one layer of rubber roof and the fiber board, leaving the old tin roof on the front roof, and rolled asphalt on the rear roof in place.

 The roof was installed between to snow-storms – one right after Thanksgiving and another one just a few days later.
 On the first day we had to shovel all the snow off the front and rear roof, and then remove the rubber membrane off the front roof.
 We decided to leave the rubber on the rear roof until we actually had time to get to it, since it was supposed to snow and rain the day after.

 Once the rubber roof was removed, we installed the perimeter wood nailer and laid down the insulation.
-We then installed the drip edge and sheets of IP PVC roofing membrane, which were pre-cut on the ground, to simplify installation on this already tight roof.
-An IB membrane was welded to the PVC coated drip edge and mechanically fastened down to the roof deck with heavy duty screws and plate in-filed and along the roof to wall connection.
+We then installed the drip edge and sheets of IB PVC roofing membrane, which were pre-cut on the ground, to simplify installation on this already tight roof.
+An IB membrane was welded to the PVC coated drip edge and mechanically fastened down to the roof deck with heavy duty screws and along the roof to wall connection.

-Roof to wall flashing: A separate roof to wall flashing was installed, and welded to the roof, and nailed to the wall and attached with aluminum termination bar along the exposed wall.
+Roof to wall flashing A separate roof to wall flashing was installed, welded to the roof, nailed to the wall and attached with an aluminum termination bar along the exposed wall.
 Inside and outside corners were flashed with IB non-reinforced corner flashing material, which was welded to the roofing membrane.

 Rubber roof tear-off, insulation and IB membrane installation all had to done in one day, so the roof would be watertight after we left the job site for the night.
 We left all the finish and detail work for the last day – our main goal was to have the roof covered at the end of the work day.
 Fortunately for us, the rubber roof came off very easily, as the glue barely held it, and the drip edge was popping of like popcorn.
 We also removed the old fiber-board, to maximize the clearance between the window sills and the roof.